GbengaCyber/Suspicious-Powershell-Invoke-WebRequest---SOC-Sceneario/README.md

 # 🛡️ PowerShell Suspicious Web Request Detection & Incident Response

-## Suspicious Invoke-WebRequest
+---
 ## 🛡️ Objective
 - Threat actors who gain access to a system often leverage built-in tools such as PowerShell to download additional payloads from the internet.
 This technique allows attackers to blend into legitimate administrative activity while expanding control, establishing persistence, or communicating with command-and-control (C2) infrastructure.
 - The objective of this project was to:
 - Detect suspicious PowerShell web requests using Microsoft Sentinel
 - Trigger and investigate an incident generated from this behavior
--
-Respond to and close the incident following the NIST 800-61 Incident Response Lifecycle
+- Respond to and close the incident following the NIST 800-61 Incident Response Lifecycle

 ---
 ## 🎯 Environment & Tools

-Azure Virtual Machine (Windows)
+- Azure Virtual Machine (Windows)

-Microsoft Defender for Endpoint (MDE)
+- Microsoft Defender for Endpoint (MDE)

-Microsoft Sentinel (SIEM)
+- Microsoft Sentinel (SIEM)

-Log Analytics Workspace
+- Log Analytics Workspace

-PowerShell
+- PowerShell

-MITRE ATT&CK Framework
+- MITRE ATT&CK Framework

 ---

 ## 🎯 Threat Scenario Overview

-During post-exploitation activity, an attacker may use PowerShell commands such as Invoke-WebRequest to download scripts or binaries directly from external servers.
+- During post-exploitation activity, an attacker may use PowerShell commands such as Invoke-WebRequest to download scripts or binaries directly from external servers.
 These scripts may be    executed immediately or staged for later use.

-This behavior is commonly associated with:
+- This behavior is commonly associated with:

-Malware deployment
+- Malware deployment

-Credential harvesting
+- Credential harvesting

-Data exfiltration
+- Data exfiltration

-C2 communication
+- C2 communication

-Detecting PowerShell-driven downloads is critical for identifying active compromise.
+- Detecting PowerShell-driven downloads is critical for identifying active compromise.

 ---

 ## 🎯 Part 1: Detection – Sentinel Analytic Rule
-Detection Logic
+- Detection Logic

-A Scheduled Query Rule was created in Microsoft Sentinel to detect PowerShell processes executing web download commands.
+- A Scheduled Query Rule was created in Microsoft Sentinel to detect PowerShell processes executing web download commands.

 ** Sample Query **
 <img width="800" height="350" alt="image" src="https://github.com/user-attachments/assets/3f7a8b70-18e7-4a11-96a7-141ab7dab448" />

 ---